-Most major banks cash savings bonds, so you should be able to redeem a savings bond at your local bank.
-In fact, more than 95% of savings bonds are cashed at local banks and credit unions, according to TreasuryDirect, a government website.
+Most major banks cash savings bonds, so you should be able to redeem a savings bond at your local bank, according to TreasuryDirect, a government website.

 You cannot, however, cash Series HH savings bonds at a bank.
 Series HH savings bonds must be redeemed through the Department of the Treasury (for more details, see the next section).

 We contacted the following national and regional banks to confirm that they cash savings bonds:

 Note: Keep in mind that most banks listed will only cash savings bonds for account holders.

 Chase Bank and TD Bank also require members to have had their account for at least one year.